Owners and developers, when you are ready to submit plans for permits then please use our Address App

 How was my new house number chosen?

-Once a problem is identified, Johnson City Development Services Dept. works with 911 to determine the best possible address that is National Emergency Numbers Association (NENA) compliant, then mails an address change letter to the property owner and/or tenant.
+Once a problem is identified, Johnson City GIS Division works with 911 to determine the best possible address that is National Emergency Numbers Association (NENA) compliant and mails an address change letter to the property owner and/or tenant.
 NENA addressing standards were adopted in 2004.

 When do I need to make the changes?